juliasilge/supervised-ML-case-studies-course/slides/chapter3_10.md

 - Repeated cross-validation can take a long time
 - Parallel processing can be worth it

-Notes: ... but it can be computationally expensive.
+Notes: However, it can be computationally expensive.
 It does lend itself to parallel processing, since the repeats don't depend on each other, so this is a situation where it likely is worth getting your computer set up to use all the cores you have.

 ---